 - one to one / small group working with secondary school staff

 The period of transition depends on the individual needs of the pupil.
 If it is felt appropriate secondary school colleagues will attend Annual Reviews to meet the current class teacher, parents and most importantly the pupil.
 We have found this strategy particularly useful in easing any worries or concerns parents and pupils may have.

-We strive to involve parents/carers as much as possible in their child’s transition to secondary school.
-School staff will take opportunities to work alongside parents/carers to visit secondary schools in advance of secondary placement applications being submitted to the Local Authority.
+We are particularly keen to involve parents/carers as much as possible in their child’s transition to secondary school.
+School staff will take opportunities to work alongside parents/carers to visit secondary schools in advance of secondary placement applications being submitted to the Local Authority, if you feel this is necessary.
 This ensures parents/carers can make the most informed placement decision for their child.
 When a secondary school has been allocated to the child, parents are fully involved and consulted at all stages of the transition process.